rcc-castillo/FitGymApp/README.md

 2. **Configure the database:**
     - Create a PostgreSQL database.
+    - Create the `client` table in your PostgreSQL database with the following structure:
+      ```sql
+      CREATE TABLE client (
+          id SERIAL PRIMARY KEY,
+          name VARCHAR(50) NOT NULL,
+          lastname VARCHAR(50) NOT NULL,
+          membership INT NOT NULL
+      );
+      ```
     - Update the database connection settings in your environment variables according to the names in the file `src/main/java/fit_gym/connection/DbConnection.java`.
+3.

-3. **Build the project:**
+4. **Build the project:**
     ```sh
     mvn clean install
     ```